 Visualisations for individual hoards: circulation and content

-For each hoard, two visualisation tabs allow to show (a) a map with all the mints represented in the hoard and (b) a series of charts related to the content of the hoard.
+For each hoard, two visualisation tabs (Circulation visualisation and Content visualisation) allow to show (a) a map with all the mints represented in the hoard and (b) a series of charts related to the content of the hoard.

-A description detailing the principles underlying our visualisations can be found here.
+A description detailing the principles underlying all visualisations can be found here.

 Visualisations for groups of hoards

-We have introduced a series of set queries interrogating data from across our entire dataset.
-For the moment, these queries can be performed on the results of a search.
+We have introduced a series of set queries interrogating data from across the entire dataset.
+These queries are performed on the results of a search .

 Hoards found by decade